Pfizer's Ibrance drug slows progression of breast cancer

 Pfizer announced in April that the pivotal trial was stopped early after meeting its goal of demonstrating that Ibrance delayed disease progression.
 Overall survival results are not yet available, said Dr. Nicholas Turner, a consultant medical oncologist at The Royal Marsden and a team leader at The Institute of Cancer Research in London, and the study's lead author.

-The most common adverse side effects seen in the trial involved blood count irregularities, but the number of infections caused by the irregularities was low and similar for both arms of the trial, Dr Turner said.
-The trial showed that 2.6 percent of Ibrance patients stopped treatment due to side effects.
+The most common adverse side effects seen in the trial involved blood count irregularities, with 2.6 percent of Ibrance patients stopping treatment due to side effects.

 Pfizer is currently conducting a study of Ibrance in women with advanced breast cancer not previously treated with hormone therapy.